syl22-00/pocketsphinx.js/README.md

 Notice the `Integers` object that is used to return an id back to the app to refer to the grammar.
 This id is then used to switch the recognizer to using that specific grammar.
 You will note that `new Module.Integers()` actually returns a vector object that is then passed as a reference to `addGrammar`.
 If the call is successful, the first element of the array is the id assigned to the grammar.

+`id`s usually start with `1`, `0` being kept for the default search, which is a language model, grammar file or key phrases file added at init time.

 ### c.
 Adding key phrases

 PocketSphinx also includes a keyword spotting search.
 Give the decoder a keyword or key phrase to catch and you can get, at any time, the number of times it was spotted.
 The key phrase is just a string with the phrase to spot.
 All words from the phrase must have been previously added with `addWord`.